jaskirat-26/jaskirat-26/README.md

 - 👋 Hi, I’m @jaskirat-26
-- 👀 I have always been interested in data.
+- 👀 I have always been interested in development.
-- 🌱 I’m currently learning data analytics and working on machine learning.
+- 🌱 I’m currently working on backend developmet in nodeJS.
 - 📫 How to reach me: gmail:  jaskiratsingh026@gmail.com
 - 📮LinkedIn Profile: https://www.linkedin.com/in/jaskirat-singh-672783228/